cms-L1TK/firmware-hls/README.md

     More info on that in `IntegrationTests/common/hdl/surf_subset/README.md`

     * Some python and TCL script are needed to implement and simulate the EMP firmware.
-    More info on that in `IntegrationTests/ReducedConfig/IRtoKF/firmware/scripts/README.md`
+    More info on that in [this README](https://github.com/cms-L1TK/firmware-hls/blob/doc_emp/IntegrationTests/ReducedConfig/IRtoKF/firmware/scripts/README.md).

 ### Prerequisites